 Mentors in our community and beyond work with students in Mathematics, STEM, Visual Arts and Digital Technologies.
 Our newly opened STEM Lab provides space and easy access to a host of new 21st Century resources.
 This flexible learning space is utilised by all students.

-All students at Corpus Christi participate in our school wide Public Speaking Competition annually.
-Students who excel in Public Speaking in Year 6 progress to the Diocesan Competition, competing against the best public speakers from our Diocese of Broken Bay primary schools.
+Starting from Kindergarten, students at Corpus Christi learn the art of public speaking.
+All students participate in our school wide Public Speaking Competition annually.
+Students who excel in Public Speaking in Years 6 progress to the Diocesan Competition, competing against the best public speakers from our Diocese of Broken Bay primary schools.

 The da Vinci Decathlon is an academic competition designed to challenge and stimulate the minds of school students.
 Students compete in teams of eight across 10 disciplines: engineering, mathematics and chess, code breaking, art and poetry, science, English, ideation, creative producers, cartography and legacy.